illucc/Kontraption/README.md

 ## Features

-> Pilot Seat(WIP) - A seat providing Space Engineers like ship controls to players.
+> Ship Control Interface(WIP) - A interface through which the player can control the ship.

-> Gyro(WIP) - Ripped straight from Space Engineers, stabilizes the ship rotation and provides rotational controls.
+> Gyro(WIP) - Stabilizes the ship rotation and provides rotational controls.

 > Ion Thruster - A simple weak thruster that uses energy.